Student Activities Office Grants

 Is there an appeals process?

-No. Decisions made by the committee are final.
+No, there is not an appeals process for the denial of grants.
+Decisions made by the committee are final.
 We recommend applying two cycles ahead of time to allow groups to reapply.